 us'gae.
-N.L. gen. n. usgae of U.S.G.A., the acronym for the United States Golf Association, in gratitude for their financial support to study this potential biological control agent against Belonolaimus longicaudatus in turfgrass ecosystems. (see section 11.18 for more discussion of candidatus names.
+N.L. gen. n. usgae of U.S.G.A., the acronym for the United States Golf Association, in gratitude for their financial support to study this potential biological control agent against Belonolaimus longicaudatus in turfgrass ecosystems.
+(S esection 9.17 for more discussion of candidatus names.)